Agile steps up and shakes everything up about software development projects. Here at Lighthouse Technologies, Agile earned its place at the forefront.

 Pro Tip: Your software testing team finds great value in your project’s user and business requirements.
 Not only are they used to develop test scripts, but they may also identify potential holes or risks associated with those requirements.
 Here at Lighthouse Technologies, we use the ScopeMaster requirements analysis tool which converts hours of analysis into as little as four seconds.

 2. Superior collaboration and communication between teams

-A key benefit of Agile with software testing is the heightened consistency with communication and collaboration between the testing and development teams.
+A key benefit of Agile with software testing is the heightened consistency of communication and collaboration between the testing and development teams.
 By working side-by-side, they quickly mitigate and resolve complex issues as soon as they are identified.
 Bringing the testing team together as part of the production process avoids a multitude of bugs by working alongside the production team.

 3. Sprints connect the software testing process to great results

-Pro tip: When working in the reduced time sequences of Agile sprints, automation testing saves time and the need for redundant testing.
+Pro tip: When working in the reduced time sequences of Agile Sprints, automation testing saves time and the need for redundant testing.
 Test automation accelerates the testing process to ensure better performance of the software without adding additional resources.

 4. Heightened customer satisfaction

 User experience is the primary focus of any application.
 Ease of use is always considered the key to increasing conversion rates for consumer applications.
 Internal software upgrades enhance user productivity and efficiency.
 By performing internal testing and user testing at each Sprint, user experience issues are discovered very early and are avoided in future Sprints.
 The practices of Agile mean less time spent on production and faster time to market by focusing on the results and satisfied end-users.
 The overall benefit is increased revenue for the organization.